Presentation

 Fee

 The fee for a school visit is $2500 for a full day, which can include up to three presentations.
-(After three I begin slurring my words.)
+After three I begin slurring my words.

 About the fee: over the years, and to my disappointment, I've learned that when I'm at work, I'm making a living, and when I'm not, I'm not.
 If my fee isn't a good fit with your budget you should be able to find someone whose honorarium works for you.
 A list of other Simon & Schuster authors who do school visits is here.
+(That said, if you are looking on behalf of a Title 1 school or some similar situation, send an email and we can talk.)

 Transportation and Lodging